microsoft/vscode-docs/docs/remote/ssh.md

 Visual Studio Code uses [SSH configuration files](https://linux.die.net/man/5/ssh_config) and requires [SSH key based authentication](https://www.ssh.com/ssh/public-key-authentication) to connect to your host.
 If you do not have a host yet, you can create a [Linux VM on Azure](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-portal?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) or [setup an SSH host on an existing machine](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server).

 > **Note:** See [System Requirements](#system-requirements) for information about supported SSH hosts.
-When using experimental support for ARMv7l `glibc` distributions like Raspbian in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), note that some extensions installed on the remote host may not work due the use of x86 native code in the extension.
+When using support for ARMv7l `glibc` distributions like Raspbian, note that some extensions installed on the remote host may not work due the use of x86 native code in the extension.

 To get started, follow these steps: